 Quick Rules Summary:

-Do not set up booth before moving car away from lot.
-Car should be near lot no more than ten minutes.
-Do not move car near loading lot until booth is torn down.
+Do not set up booth before moving your vehicle away from the lot.
+Your vehicle should be near the lot for unloading no more than ten minutes.
+Do not move your vehicle near the loading lot until your booth is torn down.
 All vendors must be unloaded by 8:30AM

 No Styrofoam, no plastic tasting utensils- use biodegradable items for tastings and serving.
 If you are generating trash, bring a garbage can to collect it and take it home with you.
 No Plastic straws.